 Super-automatic espresso machines are the best for beginners because they’re straightforward.
-They have built-in grinders, and the best among them are programmable, with a menu of coffee drinks with milk.
-In our review, you’ll find a couple of super-automatic espresso machines, both from Jura.
-We picked them because the manufacturer has a sound reputation for building long-lasting espresso machines, they have good customer service, and they deliver great espresso drinks.
+They have built-in grinders; the best among them are programmable, with a menu of coffee drinks with milk.
+In our review, you’ll find two super-automatic espresso machines from Jura.
+We picked them because the manufacturer has a sound reputation for building long-lasting espresso machines, good customer service, and delivering great espresso drinks.

 The main advantage of super-automatic espresso machines is their convenience.
 They can make delicious coffee with the push of a button.
-The usual downside to them is that they tend to be pricey, hard to clean, and many of them have durability issues.
-Moreover, you can find better coffee grinders without a significant price difference in many cases.
+Their usual downside is that they tend to be pricey, hard to clean, and many have durability issues.
+Moreover, you can often find better coffee grinders without a significant price difference.

-Semiautomatic espresso machines are my favorites, and that’s why I recommend a semiautomatic espresso machine as the best one in this price range.
+Semiautomatic espresso machines are my favorites, so I recommend a semiautomatic espresso machine as the best in this price range.
 They give you an outstanding balance between convenience and the home barista experience.
 They don’t have a built-in grinder, but they have technical features to make espresso extraction and milk-frothing more reliable.
 Moreover, they are durable and well-built.

-Finally, manual espresso machines are an excellent option for having a more hands-on experience.
+Finally, manual espresso machines are an excellent option for more hands-on experience.
 Depending on the type of machine, you can have more or less variability in espresso extraction.
 For this review, I included a true classic, La Pavoni Europiccola.
 The espresso-making experience with this lever espresso machine is fantastic and makes for a genuinely luxurious routine.
 The Flair 58, the golden standard of manual espresso makers, is my second recommendation in this price range.
-It has impressive quality, and the pre-heating feature puts it slightly ahead of more sophisticated machines, like La Pavoni Europiccola, for instance.
+It has impressive quality, and the pre-heating feature puts it slightly ahead of more sophisticated machines like La Pavoni Europiccola.

-In short, we recommend semiautomatic espresso machines as they give the opportunity to learn coffee-making and latte art skills.
+In short, we recommend semiautomatic espresso machines as they allow for learning coffee-making and latte art skills.
 However, consider your preferences before choosing your favorite.

-The group head or the brew group is a vital part of any espresso machine.
+The group head or the brew group is vital to any espresso machine.
 It is where the coffee grounds and water mix at high temperatures and pressure to create an espresso shot.
 The brew group should be easy to clean and do simple troubleshooting.

 The best espresso machines have brew groups capable of keeping a steady temperature while managing the pressure.
 In our selection, all espresso machines have good-quality brew groups.
-In the case of the super-automatic espresso machines, the extraction technology is pretty different, but it emulates the pressure and temperature control in more conventional espresso machines like semiautomatics and manual espresso machines.
+In the case of the super-automatic espresso machines, the extraction technology is pretty different.
+Still, it emulates the pressure and temperature control in more conventional espresso machines like semiautomatics and manual espresso machines.

 When looking for an espresso machine, it is important to check the size and weight.
-This is because you will want to make sure that the machine will fit in the space you have allotted for it.
-Additionally, some machines are heavier than others, so you will need to take that into account when lifting and moving the machine.
+This is because you will want to ensure that the machine fits in the allotted space.
+Additionally, some machines are heavier than others, so you must consider that when lifting and moving the machine.

 Most machines in our selection have a small footprint.
 The main limitations are for lever machines, like the Flair 58 and La Pavoni Europiccola.
 That is, in terms of the room available above them.